 -

-Run the following commands to confirm that the IAM user has read-only access to EC2 instances and no access to Amazon RDS DB instances:
+Run the following describe-db-instances command to confirm that the IAM user doesn't have access to RDS DB instances:

 aws rds describe-db-instances --query "DBInstances[*].[DBInstanceIdentifier, DBName, DBInstanceStatus, AvailabilityZone, DBInstanceClass]"